Cocycle superrigidity from higher rank lattices to $\mathrm{Out}(F_N)$: Cocycle rigidity: a general criterion

 Then there exists a Polish space $\Delta$ equipped with a universally amenable $\Lambda$-action, such that for every cocycle $c:G\times X\to \Lambda$, either \begin{enumerate} \item the cocycle $c$ is cohomologous to a cocycle that takes its values in the setwise stabilizer of a finite subset of $\bbD$, or \item there exists a $c$-equivariant Borel map $X\to\Delta$ or a $c$-equivariant Borel map $X\to\Delta^{(2)}/\mathfrak{S}_2$, or else \item there exists a nontrivial homomorphism $W_{G,B}\to\mathbb{Z}/2\mathbb{Z}$ whose kernel is a special subgroup of the Weyl group $W_{G,B}$. \end{enumerate} \end{prop}

 In the sequel of this section, we will adopt the notations from Proposition~\ref{abstract-2}.
-We let $\Delta$ be a Polish space equipped with a universally amenable $\Lambda$-action coming from the definition of geometric rigidity of $\Lambda$ with respect to $\bbD$.
+We let $K$ be a compact metrizable space with a $\Lambda$-action by homeomorphisms, and $\Delta$ be a Polish space equipped with a universally amenable $\Lambda$-action, both coming from the definition of geometric rigidity of $\Lambda$ with respect to $\bbD$.
 We let $\Prob(\Delta)$ be the set of all Borel probability measures on $\Delta$ equipped with the topology generated by the maps $\mu\mapsto\int fd\mu$, where $f$ varies over the set of bounded continuous real-valued functions on $\Delta$, again a Polish space \cite[Theorem~17.23]{Kec}.
 We denote by $\text{Prob}_{\ge 3}(\Delta)$ the space of all probability measures on $\Delta$ whose support contains at least $3$ points: this is a Borel subset of $\Prob(\Delta)$.
 For every $i\in\mathbb{N}$, we let

 which is again a cocycle.

 \begin{lemma} One of the following holds. \begin{enumerate} \item There exists a $c_1$-equivariant Borel map $X\times B\to\calp_{<\infty}(\bbD)$. \item There exists a $c_1$-equivariant Borel map $X\times B\to\Prob_{\ge 3}(\Delta)$. \item There exist $i\in\{1,2\}$ and a $c_1$-equivariant Borel map $X\times B\to\Delta^{(i)}/\mathfrak{S}_i$. \end{enumerate} \end{lemma}